I'm back today with three more quilts from Beyond Neutral: Quilts Inspired by Nature's Elements.

 Our last quilt for today is Glacier Bay, from the wind and sky chapter.
 This was my attempt at creating a pattern where modern and traditional can merge.
 Glacier Bay is traditional in that, unlike most of my quilts, it comprises a single block pattern laid out in a consistent, repeating pattern.
 At the same time, its unique color palette and contemporary prints make it accessible for the modern quilter.
 I guess this was my way of saying "let's drop the labels and just make beautiful quilts!"

 And finally, from the "made from Beyond Neutral" file comes a quilt top from Jill Evans, who took my class at Q First for Quilting in Lexington, KY last month.
-Here's her Glacier Bay quilt top.
+Here's her Pacific Crest quilt top.
 Isn't is gorgeous?

 Thanks, Jill.
 If you've made anything from Beyond Neutral, I'd love to see it.
 Please send me photos and I'll share them here on the blog.
 And if you're enjoying the book, Amazon reviews are always appreciated!